System Monitoring with Sar

 A quicker alternative is running sar interactively.
 We can log system activity while doing some other tasks.
 Perhaps while running a benchmark or doing some troubleshooting.

-option, sar stores/appends data in a file or directory.
+With the -o option, sar stores/appends data in a file or directory.

 sar takes a sample interval (in seconds) and count that works as a stop condition.